konstantinosmpouros/hybrid-recsys/notebooks/README.md

 ---

-## 10–15 — Extensions, deep eval & case study (additive; the frozen models 03–09 are untouched)
+## 10–16 — Extensions, deep eval, case study & report (additive; the frozen models 03–09 are untouched)

 | Notebook | What |
 |---|---|